Kitura/KituraKit/README.md

 # TypeSafeKituraClient

+Under construction... stay tuned!

-A library to implement client side safe routing for Kitura.
+[//]: # (A library to implement client side safe routing for Kitura.)